Camp Spirit Day Camp

-This summer, Providence Day brings classic fun back to summer with a full-day experience that inspires curiosity, camaraderie, and confidence.
+Providence Day brings classic fun back to summer with a full-day experience that inspires curiosity, camaraderie, and confidence.
 Camp Spirit — named for the PD Charger mascot — offers a safe, welcoming environment for kids to explore their interests and develop those classic camp friendships.
+Days are filled with nature exploration, water play, outdoor sports, arts and crafts, and lots of old-fashioned fun.

 At Camp Spirit, your child joins a “cabin” group based on rising grade level.
 Reminiscent of sleep-away camp, two caring counselors stay with the cabin cohort all day and lead the campers through a variety of activities like kickball, yoga, and sculpture.
 Thoughtful programming balances the mental with the physical, the individual with the group, and the creative with the structured.
 Weekly themes keep the programming fresh while the integrated activities reinforce learning and promote meaningful connections within the community.
 Your child is challenged and empowered by day, then returns to the comforts of home at night.

 Marcus Smith, the Director of Camp Spirit, has drawn on his own experience as a camp counselor in developing the activities.
-“When I think back on the things in my life that are important, as a kid, one was memories...GOOD memories.”
 He wants kids to one day look back on a Camp Spirit experience of “exploration and creativity and the sort of open and endless possibility of the world.”
 For him, Camp Spirit is “a nice reminder of how to be a kid...we all need to be reminded of that.”

-This inaugural year gives campers the opportunity to create new traditions with a team of Providence Day teachers, alumni, and student counselors.
-At Camp Spirit, every day is fun, unique, and just as memorable as the day before!
+Nearly 200 campers attended our inaugural year last summer, creating new traditions with a team of Providence Day teachers, alumni, and student counselors.
+At Camp Spirit, every day is unique, enriching, and just as memorable as the day before.

 Campers should bring the following each day: bathing suit, towel, water shoes, refillable water bottle.
 Please label all items.
 Recommended: sunscreen!